marsnebulasoup/vue-chartjs-exporter/README.md

 The other chart is hidden off to the left where you can't see it.

 Both charts would be populated with the same data, but when you export to PDF, the off-screen chart would be converted to a PDF, not the one that the user would see.
-This is overly complicated, but its the only way I could find.
+This is overly complicated, but it's the only way I could find.
 If you try to hide charts with v-if or v-show, when you show the hidden chart, the other one will be deleted for some reason.
 Perhaps you could create a single component that would create the two charts together, to make things easier, but that would require further work.

 Also note that you might have to increase the distance the hidden chart is moved left if it is still showing on screen.